Sienci-Labs/Resources/superlongboard/slb-troubleshooting.md

 [tabbyending]

-- **Probing isn’t passing continuity check**: ensure the yellow ‘PRB’ light is coming on, if isn't then check your touch plate wiring, and if it is then ensure "pin state" is enabled for $10 or that $10 = 511
+- **Probing isn't passing continuity check**: ensure the yellow 'PRB' light is coming on, if isn't then check your touch plate wiring, and if it is then ensure "pin state" is enabled for $10 or that $10 = 511
 - **Dual Y-axes drifting out of sync**: for grblHAL there is a new solution to this which is $37.
 This is better than the old $1=255 solution because $37 can hold individual motors rather than holding all of them.
-If you’d like to turn it on to keep your dual Y-axes in sync then turn it on for ‘Y’ or set $37=2.
+If you'd like to turn it on to keep your dual Y-axes in sync then turn it on for 'Y' or set $37=2.
-- **CNC losing location during goto, outlining, probing, or running a job**: all of these situations use high-speed ‘G0’ movements where the motors might not be able to keep up if your machine is not mechanically sound.
-First, confirm this is the problem by manually jogging your machine using the jog arrows and slowly increasing the jogging ‘Speed’ value until you notice any of the axes moving intermittently.
-Since your machine should be able to handle these speeds, it’s likely there’s some components that you’ve assembled too loose or too tight or misaligned.
-Check if you can turn your lead screws by hand, if your belts or v-wheels are too tight, if you have a coupler that’s too loose.
+- **CNC losing location during goto, outlining, probing, or running a job**: all of these situations use high-speed 'G0' movements where the motors might not be able to keep up if your machine is not mechanically sound.
+First, confirm this is the problem by manually jogging your machine using the jog arrows and slowly increasing the jogging 'Speed' value until you notice any of the axes moving intermittently.
+Since your machine should be able to handle these speeds, it's likely there's some components that you've assembled too loose or too tight or misaligned.
+Check if you can turn your lead screws by hand, if your belts or v-wheels are too tight, if you have a coupler that's too loose.
 These will all be the same components you should be looking at during regular machine maintenance.
-If you still can’t manage to get your machine to run at full speed the other option is to consider lowering the SLBs maximum speed with settings 110, 111, and 112 and maximum accelerations with settings 120, 121, and 122 until the problem goes away.
+If you still can't manage to get your machine to run at full speed the other option is to consider lowering the SLBs maximum speed with settings 110, 111, and 112 and maximum accelerations with settings 120, 121, and 122 until the problem goes away.
 - **Overriding speed, spindle, or laser doesn't seem to work on shorter files**: this is an outlying grblHAL issue which should only occur on shorter files.
 If you want to still override, you should still have the option to set the override before starting the job.
 - **Homing gets stuck or disconnects**: try reducing the homing "seek rate" (25) or increasing the "debounce delay" (26) settings.
 Depending on your setup or sensors, the default values might be a bit too aggressive.
 - **Issues with Independant A-axis homing or hard limits**: earlier versions of SLB firmware might exhibit difficulties with this.
-In this case you’ll have to disable hard limits when doing 4-axis cutting, and if you want to do independent A-axis homing you’ll want to temporarily add it to $44 or 45, then run the independent homing cycle using the button in gSender or sending `$ha`, then remove the A-axis again from $44 or 45.
+In this case you'll have to disable hard limits when doing 4-axis cutting, and if you want to do independent A-axis homing you'll want to temporarily add it to $44 or 45, then run the independent homing cycle using the button in gSender or sending `$ha`, then remove the A-axis again from $44 or 45.
-- **Other unexpected behaviours**: sometimes there might be a case where your SLB isn’t doing what you’d expect it to do but you don’t see the solution in our resources.
+- **Other unexpected behaviours**: sometimes there might be a case where your SLB isn't doing what you'd expect it to do but you don't see the solution in our resources.
 In these cases feel free to report it to us so we can try to investigate it further, but otherwise you might find that the old adage may still hold true where turning it off and back on again with the main power switch on the back resolves your issue.

 ### Bad E-stop